-Oregon State University has fully transitioned to reusable to go containers, saving over 400,000 disposable containers per year from the landfill.
+over 400,000 disposable containers per year from the landfill.
 Photo credit: Oregon State University

 With support from the campus green fund, Southern Illinois University Carbondale recently installed 27 water bottle fill stations in various buildings around campus in efforts to reduce consumption of single-use plastic water bottles.
 Using the data monitored by the water bottle refill stations, the university has diverted more than 870,191 plastic water bottles from use as of March 2016.
 Water refill stations continue to be added to campus locations as other water fountains become outdated.
-As of August 2017, we have installed a total of 32 stations on campus, diverting a total of more than one million bottles from the waste stream.
-The Sustainability Office also offers free refillable water bottles to further reducing use of plastic water bottle.
+As of August 2017, the university has installed a total of 32 stations on campus, diverting a total of more than one million bottles from the waste stream.
+The Sustainability Office also offers free refillable water bottles to further reduce use of plastic water bottles.

-Angela Anima-Korang and Austin Nunn, Southern Illinois University Sustainability Office Team members, uses one of the water bottle refill stations on campus.
+Angela Anima-Korang and Austin Nunn, Southern Illinois University Sustainability Office team members, use one of the water bottle refill stations on campus.
 Photo credit: Steve Buhman